PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

     <span class="notes">**Note:** The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>

-    For example, to create an update payload file `/tmp/payload-rootfs.tar` containing a Warp7 root file system image `tar` file `mbl-image-production-imx7s-warp-mbl.tar.xz`, run:
+    For example, to create an update payload file `/path/to/artifacts/payload-rootfs.tar` containing a Warp7 root file system image `tar` file `mbl-image-production-imx7s-warp-mbl.tar.xz`, run:

     ```
-    user01@dev-machine:~$ tar -cf /tmp/payload-rootfs.tar -C /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-image-development/images '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-image-development-imx7s-warp-mbl.tar.xz
+    user01@dev-machine:~$ tar -cf /path/to/artifacts/payload-rootfs.tar -C /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-image-development/images '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-image-development-imx7s-warp-mbl.tar.xz
     ```

     The `--transform` option renames all files added to the payload to `rootfs.tar.xz` and the `--dereference` option is used so that `tar` adds the actual root file system archive file rather than the symlink to it.

 ## Using MBL CLI

 <span class="tips">You can find installation and general usage instructions for MBL CLI [in the application development section](../develop-apps/the-mbl-command-line-interface.html).</span>

-1. Transfer the rootfs update tar file to the `/scratch` partition on the device:
+1. Transfer the update payload file to the `/scratch` partition on the device:

    ```
-   $ mbl-cli put <rootfs update payload> <destination on device under the /scratch partition> [address]
+   $ mbl-cli put <update payload file> <destination on device under the /scratch partition> [address]
    ```

-   For example, if `payload.tar` is the name of the payload file for the rootfs update, and 169.254.111.222 is a link-local IPv4 address on the device:
+   For example, if `payload.tar` is the name of the update payload file, and 169.254.111.222 is a link-local IPv4 address on the device:

    ```
    $ mbl-cli put payload.tar /scratch 169.254.111.222